-- 30. In order to manage expectations, we will choose accessible consultation venues and hold events at convenient times of the day and week.
-We will also be clear about the aims and scope of engagement so that people understand when and how they can participate and the rules for doing so. - 31.
-Information about how to obtain hard copies of documents will be provided at the start of each consultation period.
-Document viewing locations are listed on the council's website at www.ashford.gov.uk/document-viewing-locations/.
+31. Information about how to obtain hard copies of documents will be provided at the start of each consultation period.
+Document viewing locations are listed on the council's website at https://ashford.gov.uk/document-viewing-locations/

 Feedback on consultations